-When classified intelligence is disclosed to the general public or to a foreign entity, it becomes a serious matter of national security.
-Following the September 11, 2001 terrorist attacks on the United States, President George W. Bush said the following in relation to guarding classified information:
+Disclosure of classified intelligence to the general public or to a foreign entity can be a serious matter of national security.
+Following the terrorist attacks of September 11, 2001, President George W. Bush provided the following statement about guarding classified information:

 "Any sources and methods of intelligence will remain guarded in secret.
 My administration will not talk about how we gather intelligence, if we gather intelligence, and what the intelligence says.
 That's for the protection of the American people."